 She believes that everybody has to sit back and think about what they are doing.
 We don’t have any time to wait.
 We are not going to make these kinds of sacrifices unless we see the greater good and the greater good is that we are all in this together and we are all related.

 During her childhood in Hong Kong she experienced the four seasons.
 Her family made seasonal foods to help the body adjust and be balanced from one season to another.
 In spring or fall certain soups were made to reduce dampness or dryness in the body.
 At school they had two different uniforms for spring/summer and fall/winter.
-The parents were notified when to switch their child’s uniform according to the season.
+Parents were notified when to switch their child’s uniform according to the season.
 In today’s climate, the four seasons are blend into one – summer.
 Traditional Chinese New Year is around January or February.
 As a young child her mom bought her a new dress or winter coat to celebrate the New Year and her growth.
 She still remembers the cozy, warm feeling of a new dress made of wool or velvet.
 In today’s climate higher temperatures linger longer all year around.
 Children can now wear short sleeve shirts and enjoy ice cream during the traditional Chinese New Year.

 With her family they used to love winter gatherings on their frozen pond in upstate New York.
 They played music and danced on the frozen ice.
 They miss this fun family winter activity which they have not been able to do for many years.
 Each winter for the past 15-20 years their pond froze over but for the recent 4-5 years in has stopped freezing entirely.

 He was born in Honduras from “Jaimeneros” parents and Garifuna Culture.
 He lived in Connecticut for 32 years and recently moved to NYC.
 He had a garden in Connecticut where he used to plant and grow food.
 As a farmer, he noticed changes in the environment like the lack of snow in the last few years.
 The lack of snow affects the crops.
-As a farmer he also noticed that it became harder to find some products, prices started coming up and if he was able to find certain products, they were more expensive and less nutritious (higher price for less quality).
+As a farmer he also noticed that it became harder to find some products, prices started going up and if he was able to find certain products, they were more expensive and less nutritious (higher price for less quality).

 In poor countries, like Honduras, the lack of rain affects farming.
 The caravans of people traveling from Honduras to the US border is partially happening due to lack of agronomic resources.
 Many young people cannot find work because there is no income from the farming, and no support for farmers.

-He wants to ask churches and different programs to help immigrants find farmers who cultivate coffee and basic grains so that they don’t have to leave their countries and suffer the immigration journey but instead can stay in Honduras and live out of farming and help the country’s economy.
+He wants to ask churches and different programs to help immigrants find farmers who cultivate coffee and basic grains so that they don’t have to leave their countries and suffer the immigration journey and instead can stay in Honduras and live out of farming and help the country’s economy.
 Also, opportunities for higher education would help people stay in their country and work as farmers.
 We have been observing the global warming around the world and trying to learn what we can to make positive changes, learn about our responsibility and give higher respect to the planet where we live on.

 She feels that one of the biggest problems in the world is climate change.
 In her native Ukraine there used to be four distinct seasons but now winter barely exists.
 Because there have been less snow the rivers and lakes are drying up which then causes the agriculture to suffer.
 In small towns people do not have irrigation systems and when the wells dry up for watering the plants the land also dries up.
 Agriculture suffers.
 Due to drying there have also been several forest fires and the fires have caused villages to burn down.
 As a consequence the inhabitants of the villages have suffered from severe smoke inhalation and allergies.
 She wants to stress that we need to take care of our lands and consider how each one of us can help.
 In Ukraine there are several programs to protect the environment but they have been poorly implemented.
 She feels that we need to support the scientists who research climate change and listen to them how we can stop climate change.